Skip to main content

 • Housing economics

-Semester 4 M2 Economics Typical course Economic Policy Analysis (EPA) - Magisterial option (36 credits)
+• Semester 4 M2 Economics Economic Policy Analysis (APE) - Magister Option (36 credits)

 • Big data IV (6 credits)